I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: green, blue, yellow, black, green, black

-This option is so worthwhile because we pass a few clearings on our way, from which we get to admire Beskidy mountains, and when the weather is favorable, also Tatra mountains.
-Especially Rysianka clearing welcomes us to take a break and contemplate surrounding nature.
+This option is so worthwhile because we pass a few clearings on our way, from which we get to admire Beskidy mountains, and when the weather is favorable, also the Tatra mountains.
+Rysianka clearing welcomes us to take a break and contemplate the surrounding nature.
 There's something very calming about this place.

 There are two mountain huts on our way, both serve delicious food, so there's no need to carry a lot of snacks.